coffeesmurf/filepost/README.md

 ## Notes

-- Only .csv files are supported at the moment.
-The POST request uses a Content-Type of "text/csv"
+- Only .csv and .json files are supported at the moment.
+The POST request uses a Content-Type of "text/csv" or "application/json".
 - Files are removed from the folder once they have been processed, even if the upload is not successful.
 - I am new at using Go.
 Feedback is welcome.